 Research

-She is therefore deeply interested in the broad spectrum of metamaterials and microsystems, encompassing both their scientific foundations and technological advancements.
-Furthermore, the intersecting topics of metamaterials and microsystems provide a rich milieu for interdisciplinary research, a feature from which she draws much of her passion for its pursuit.
+Guided by her research vision, she and her students are therefore deeply engaged in the broad spectrum of metamaterials and microsystems, encompassing both their scientific foundations and technological advancements.
+Furthermore, the intersection of metamaterials and microsystems provides a rich milieu for interdisciplinary research, from which she and her students draw much of their passion.

-She ardently believes that the future promise of metamaterials and microsystems extends across a myriad of scientific disciplines, presenting unparalleled opportunities for diverse and versatile applications.
-With unwavering dedication to advancing knowledge and technology—and to spearheading interdisciplinary research at the convergence of engineering and science—she aspires to unlock the boundless potential of metamaterials and microsystems to address a myriad of intricate global challenges.
+She firmly believes that the future promise of metamaterials and microsystems extends across a myriad of scientific disciplines, presenting unparalleled opportunities for diverse and versatile applications.
+With unwavering dedication to advancing knowledge and technology—and to spearheading interdisciplinary research at the convergence of engineering and science—she, together with her students, aspires to unlock the boundless potential of metamaterials and microsystems to address a myriad of complex global challenges.

 Three focal research themes and application areas are underscored by Professor Xin Zhang’s recent work, namely metamaterials and microsystems: